 Yes.
 We have both an analog and ARINC429 interface to gather aircraft data

-Connectivity and Software Infrastructure
+Data Transfer, Connectivity and Infrastructure

 Typically, there is some configuration required for wireless connectivity from the Foresight Onboard Control Unit to the customer WiFi access point.
 Firewall permissions may need to be adjusted.
 We also connect via cellular to provide redundancy.